ofasgard/progress-clocks/README.md

 Todo:

-- JavaScript function to remove progress clocks (callback button with the div?)
 - Some way to serialise and deserialise progress clock state for saving and loading (implement in Rust)
 - Load progress clocks from (hardcoded for now) serialised data
 - Start implementing session-oriented functionality